elena19m/cloud-courses/website/docs/common/containers/_docker_networking.md

        valid_lft forever preferred_lft forever
 ```

-An explicit config has to be made to forward an IP from the host system to the container.
+An explicit config has to be made to forward a port from the host system to the container.

-The `-p` option is used to forward a connection from the host system:
+For that, the `-p` option is used.

 ```console
 student@cc:~/build/workshop-docker/python-container$ docker run --name webserver -d -p 8000:8888 -t python-container:latest